-A light and healthy recipe with bold greek flavors.
-Today’s Greek Lemon Chicken Soup is a great way to warm your belly on cool autumn evenings!
+Greek Lemon Chicken Soup Recipe – a great way to warm your belly on cool autumn evenings!
+A light and healthy recipe with bold Greek flavors.

 Watching them makes me think back to an important lesson I learned as a child, being the fourth out of five kids in the family.